surdarla/surdarla.github.io/_posts/Deeplearning/Paperreview/2022-06-20-reducing_dimensionality_of_data_withNN.md

 ---
 layout: post
-title:Reducing the Dimemsionality of data with NN
+title: Reducing the Dimemsionality of data with NN
 category:
     - DeepLearning
     - paperreview